HashakGik/KANDYBenchmark/README.md

-# Generator for tutored learning
+# KANDY benchmark and hierarchical Kandinsky pattern generator
 ## Description

+This library contains the generator and datasets for the [KANDY benchmark](https://duckduckgo.com).

+Datasets are available in the [release section](releases/latest).
-This library implements our tutored learning (temporary name) approach described in the paper XXX.
+Baseline experiments described in the paper are available in the `baseline` subfolder.

+## Introduction

 Humans can learn effortlessly new concepts from limited examples, on the other hand neural networks struggle when presented with limited examples and when they are required to compose previously acquired knowledge into new concepts.
 We argue that one of the reasons of these limitations is the radically different learning regimes to which humans and neural networks are subject to.